 Museum für Kunst und Kulturgeschichte, Art Deco museum in Dortmund, Germany

-The museum was founded in 1883 and became an important art institution for the region.
-During World War II, the leadership protected the collection by moving it to Cappenberg Castle, where works from Westphalian churches were also safeguarded.
+The museum was founded in 1883, making it one of the oldest art institutions in the Ruhr area.
+During World War II, the collection was moved to Cappenberg Castle to protect it from destruction, where works from Westphalian churches were also kept for safety.

 The community of curious travelers